 He may decide to use a procedure known as Ruju’ to make up with her at the Iddat.

 During this IDDAT period, if the husband decides to use it to make up with his wife is known as Ruju, which can be expressed by resuming an everyday marital life or verbally.
 But after this waiting period, the couple can legally divorce if the separation decision remains.

 Two witnesses should be there when the husband is taking his wife back (RUJU) before the end of IDDAT.

 After three separate divorces, divorced men cannot remarry their wives.

-A divorce certificate, also called Talaq Nama, will be signed by the petitioner in the presence of two witnesses and is approved by the Council.
+A divorce certificate (that you can easily get with the help of Expert Divorce Attorneys in Clayton), also called Talaq Nama, will be signed by the petitioner in the presence of two witnesses and is approved by the Council.
 The lady is authorized to claim the whole sum of the dower from the man.

 Procedure For Talaq (As Per Muslim Divorce Law)

 - Download the Divorce Certificate Form or Talaq Form and fill it out.
 Then send it to the Islamic Shari'a Council along with a brief explanation of your application.